MultiPaper/MultiPaper/README.md

 `/mpmap`
 Show a map of nearby chunks and which server owns them.
 Up represents north.
 If your server owns the chunk, the chunk is shown as aqua.
-If another servers owns the chunk, it's shown as red.
+If another server owns the chunk, it's shown as red.
 If the chunk is in memory but not within simulation range on your server, it's shown as white.
-Chunks not loaded on your server as shown as grey.
+Chunks not loaded on your server are shown as grey.

 ## Setting up MultiPaper
   * Download MultiPaper and MultiPaper-Master from